BertalanD/browsercc/README.md

 ## Example

-The `demo.html` file contains a simple [Compiler Explorer](https://godbolt.org/) like interface for compiling C/C++ programs.
+The `index.html` file contains a simple [Compiler Explorer](https://godbolt.org/)-like interface for compiling C/C++ programs.
-To run it, execute `npm run demo` and open `demo.html` from the link printed in the console.
+To run it, execute `npm run demo` and open the link printed in the console.
+If you open the `localhost` link, it will use your local build, otherwise it will load the pre-built NPM package from a CDN.

 The bare minimum to compile and run a C++ program is: